bvirk/myArduinoBasics/Libraries/CmdLoop/readme.md

 A certain standpoint about user interfaces for devices like arduino shall here be preached.
 Prior in history such things would not have worked without buttons or keyboard as input and some visual output.
 Today things has a serial connection - wired og air carried.
-Buttons and screens costs as hardware, design and programing time.
+Buttons and screens costs as hardware, design and programming time.

 When programming a microprocessor in c/c++, the function is the name of the elementary composed action.
 Remoted procedure calls is calling such a brick remotely.